em4bm4lik/RemoteHealthMonitoringSystem/README.md

 ## Dummy Data Initialization

-To simplify testing and meet assignment requirements:
+To simplify testing and meet requirements:

 - The system starts with predefined users:
   - 3 Admins